The Islamic Republic of Iran

 Current issues and what the World Food Programme is doing

-What are the current issues in Iran
+What are the current issues in Iran?

-WFP also supports durable solutions through promoting education and technical training among refugee girls and young people to increase their livelihood opportunities and help their future reintegration in their respective countries.
-WFP provides incentive take-home rations to girls attending primary and secondary education.
-At the same time, WFP will introduce another programme to encourage youths living in settlements to attend technical training courses to increase their livelihood opportunities.
+WFP also supports durable solutions by promoting education and technical training among young refugees to increase their livelihood opportunities and help their future reintegration into their respective countries.
+Youth from the settlements receive vegetable oil as an incentive to attend technical training courses to increase their livelihood opportunities.

 Featured Iran publications